coffellas-cto/GDUnixSocket/README.md

 In order to close server or client you just call `close` or `closeWithError:`.

 ##TODO
-It would be nice to have a non-blocking implementation rather then calling blocking functions asynchronously on dispatch queues.
+- It would be nice to have a non-blocking implementation rather then calling blocking functions asynchronously on dispatch queues
+- Last error is retieved using `errno`, need to switch to `getsockopt(..., ..., SO_ERROR, ..., ...)`

 ##License
 Published under MIT license.
 If you have any feature requests, please create an issue.
 Smart pull requests are also welcome.